top of page

 Closing Day

 Common Buyer Mistakes to Avoid Starting the process before understanding your budget and monthly comfort level.
-Shopping before speaking with a lender.
-Focusing only on the purchase price instead of taxes, insurance, HOA fees, repairs, and other costs.
+Shopping for homes before speaking with a lender about financing.
+Focusing only on the purchase price instead of the full cost of buying and owning the home, including taxes, insurance, HOA fees, closing costs, repairs, and maintenance.
 Letting emotion override location, condition, resale potential, or long-term needs.
-Skipping or rushing inspections.
+Skipping or rushing the home inspection.
 Missing contract deadlines.
-Making large financial changes before closing, such as opening new credit, changing jobs, or moving money around without lender guidance.
+Making major financial changes before closing, such as opening new credit, changing jobs, or transferring large amounts of money without first consulting your lender.

-Helpful Home-Buying Terms Pre-Approval: A lender’s review of your financial information to estimate what you may be able to borrow.
-Earnest Money: Money delivered after the contract is signed to show good faith.
-Option Fee: A fee paid to the seller for the buyer’s option period.
-Option Period: A negotiated time period when the buyer can inspect the home and decide whether to move forward.
-Inspection: A professional review of the home’s condition.
-Appraisal: A lender-required opinion of the home’s value.
+Helpful Home-Buying Terms Pre-Approval: A lender’s preliminary review of your finances to estimate how much the lender may be willing to lend.
+It is not a guaranteed loan offer.
+Earnest Money: Money the buyer delivers to the escrow agent as required by the contract.
+Option Fee: A negotiated fee delivered to the escrow agent for the buyer’s unrestricted right to terminate during the option period.
+Option Period: A negotiated period when the buyer can inspect the property and has an unrestricted right to terminate under the contract.
+Inspection: A professional evaluation of the home’s condition, systems, and components.
+Appraisal: An independent opinion of the home’s value, usually required by the lender.
 Title Commitment: A document showing title-related information, requirements, and exceptions before closing.
 Closing Costs: Fees and expenses paid at closing in addition to the purchase price.
-Final Walkthrough: The buyer’s last look at the property before closing.
+Final Walk-Through: The buyer’s final visit before closing to confirm the home’s condition and any agreed-upon repairs.

 Ready to Start Planning Your Home Search?